JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 Confused?
 Well, here are some very helpful examples of where overloading would be both valid and invalid:
 Examples of Method Overloading in Java – both valid and invalid:

-## What is the difference between this() and super()?

-this() can be used to invoke a constructor or method of the same class whereas super() can be used to invoke a super class constructor or method.

 {% highlight bash %}
 //compiler error - can't overload based on the
 //type returned -